Your Ultimate Nonprofit Accounting Software Comparison

 1

-Identify your organization's specific financial processes, reporting requirements, budget, and desired features.
-Consider your current challenges and future growth.
+Identify your nonprofit's specific financial processes, reporting requirements, and budget.
+Consider your current challenges and what you hope to achieve with new software.

 2